Finding a new place to call home is an adventure that can take some serious time and energy. If you are someone who currently lives in

 Squirrel Hill

-This old Jewish neighborhood is safe and makes for a quick commute to Carnegie Mellon University and the University of Pittsburgh.
+University of Pittsburgh.
 With at least five coffee shops within a mile of each other and Murray Avenue, a street with plenty of shops, and the Squirrel Hill Cafe (a trendy dive-bar), locals can enjoy city living without loud nights.

 Pittsburgh has many little nooks and crannies for newcomers and locals to explore.
 The neighborhoods in the city offer new flavors and cultural excitement for any incoming renter.

-Looking to move soon?
-Checkout 10 Questions to Ask Your Future Property Manager Before Moving
+10 Questions to Ask Your Future Property Manager Before Moving